B2B

 Moreover, customization and scalability are crucial for B2B ecommerce businesses.
 Since each customer has unique preferences, you need a flexible ecommerce platform capable of accommodating these diverse needs.

-In addition, the platform should be scalable enough to handle increased demands as your business grows and attracts more clients.
+The platform should be scalable enough to handle increased demands as your business grows and attracts more clients.

 Unfortunately, most ecommerce platforms can’t effectively address the needs of a rapidly growing B2B business.
 They’re more suited to retail companies with B2C customers.